davidbp/PyDay_2024_BCN/README.md

-# Automate end to end MLflow with Kestra and MLFlow (PyData 2024 BCN - Workshop)
+# Automate end to end MLflow with Kestra and MLFlow (PyDay 2024 BCN - Workshop)

 **Abstract**: During this session we are going to create a whole ML pipeline, from gathering and prepare the data to train different models and perform inference.
 We will use a Kaggle competition as our use case.
 We will learn the basics of Kestra, an orchestration platform, and MLFlow, a tool for keeping track of all processes relative to the full lifecycle for machine learning projects.
 We are going to use these tools to download a dataset from Kaggle, analyse it, process it, train different models by using different algorithms, perform inference on submission samples, and automatically upload the results back to Kaggle.